Pet Food Conference

 What are the terms and conditions of registering?

 By registering for AFIA’s conference, you are agreeing that any photos or videos taken throughout the conference or at any networking events may be used for AFIA’s communications and marketing purposes.
 AFIA also reserves the right to use recorded proceedings in any matter for marketing purposes.
 You agree to abide by the AFIA Antitrust Compliance and Confidentiality Policy.
 Registrants will receive a name badge that must be worn for entry into all speaking sessions, exhibit halls, meals and social functions.
 AFIA reserves the right to deny entry into the conference or to cancel any conference it deems necessary.
 AFIA will not be responsible for airfare, hotel or other costs incurred by registrants.
-Should you have any concerns about these terms, contact Sarah Novak, AFIA’s vice president of membership and public relations, at email@example.com.
+Should you have any concerns about these terms, contact Sarah Novak, AFIA’s chief operating officer, at firstname.lastname@example.org.